Published in Glaucoma

 AREDS supplements

-AREDS supplements were shown to have no effect on the diagnosis or progression of glaucoma in a prospective study by Garcia-Medina et al.7 In a sample of patients with mild to moderate POAG, there was no measurable difference between groups that took the antioxidant supplements versus those that did not.
+Age-Related Eye Disease Studies (AREDS) supplements were shown to have no effect on the diagnosis or progression of glaucoma in a prospective study by Garcia-Medina et al.11 In a sample of patients with mild to moderate POAG, there was no measurable difference between groups that took the antioxidant supplements versus those that did not.

 Vitamins

-Vitamin A, B, and E, as supplements, have not been shown to have any effect on IOP.10 Vitamin C can have a lowering effect on IOP; however, massive doses are needed to cause such an effect, which also leads to detrimental side effects such as diarrhea and dehydration.11
+Vitamins B and E, as supplements, have not been shown to have any effect on IOP.16 Vitamin C can have a lowering effect on IOP; however, massive doses are needed to cause such an effect, which also leads to detrimental side effects such as diarrhea and dehydration.17

 Marijuana

-Much has been made about the link between marijuana and glaucoma, but research continues to confirm that current medical therapies are much more effective at treating glaucoma.11 Marijuana has been shown to decrease IOP by 25% for a short period of time;12 however, for this to be effective, it would need to be taken many times a day.
+Much has been said about the link between marijuana and glaucoma, but research continues to confirm that current medical therapies are much more effective at treating glaucoma.19 Marijuana has been shown to decrease IOP by 25% for a short period of time,20 however, for this to be effective, it would need to be taken up to 8 times a day.

 Recommended foods and drink for glaucoma patients

-In two large studies, eating a diet rich in nitrates, typically in the form of leafy green vegetables, has been associated with a 20-30% lower risk of primary open-angle glaucoma.
-In patients with early visual field loss close to central vision, the association was greater, showing a 40 to 50% lower risk.14
+In two large studies, eating a diet rich in nitrates, typically in the form of leafy green vegetables, has been associated with a 20 to 30% lower risk of POAG.
+In patients with early visual field loss close to central vision, the association was greater, showing a 40 to 50% lower risk.23

 Fruits and vegetables

-While vitamin supplements have not been shown to have an effect on glaucoma, multiple large studies have supported the relationship between eating foods high in antioxidants, including vitamin A, vitamin C, and carotenoids, and a decreased glaucoma risk.15 Greater than one serving a week of collard greens or kale decreased the odds of glaucoma by 57%, while consuming more than two servings a week of oranges or peaches also decreased odds of glaucoma.
-Higher consumption of carrots and spinach also showed some association to protective trends.
+While vitamin supplements have not been shown to have an effect on glaucoma, multiple large studies have supported the relationship between eating foods high in antioxidants, including vitamin A, vitamin C, and carotenoids, and a decreased glaucoma risk.24

 Tea

 The flavonoids in tea are known to reduce oxidative stress and improve blood flow, which are both mechanisms suspected to play a role in glaucoma development and progression.
-A study by Wu et al showed that patients who consumed one cup of hot tea daily had a 74% reduced risk of glaucoma compared to those who drank none.17 The study did not differentiate between the type of tea consumed (i.e., green, black or white).
+A study by Wu et al. showed that patients who consumed one cup of hot tea daily had a 74% reduced risk of glaucoma compared to those who drank none.26 The study did not differentiate between the type of tea consumed (i.e., green, black, or white).

 Saffron

-A pilot study done in Iran (a leading producer of saffron) showed that daily intake of aqueous saffron extract for three weeks reduced IOP in patients with glaucoma.
-The proposed mechanism was the antioxidative effects of saffron.20
+A pilot study done in Iran (a leading producer of saffron) showed that daily intake of aqueous saffron extract for 3 weeks reduced IOP in patients with glaucoma.
+The proposed mechanism was the antioxidative effects of saffron.30

 A conversation with patients about dietary recommendations typically goes hand-in-hand with recommendations for a non-sedentary lifestyle.
-One study revealed that aerobic exercise (such as walking, swimming, biking) at a brisk pace for 30-45 minutes three to four times a week lowered IOP and improved blood flow to the eye and brain.21
+One study revealed that aerobic exercise (such as walking, swimming, and biking) at a brisk pace for 30 to 45 minutes three to four times a week lowered IOP and improved blood flow to the eye and brain.31

-Another study showed that all measures of physical activity—average steps per day, minutes of non-sedentary movement, and greater time doing moderate-to-vigorous physical activity—were associated with slower rates of visual field loss in patients being treated for glaucoma.22
+Another study showed that all measures of physical activity—average steps per day, minutes of non-sedentary movement, and greater time doing moderate-to-vigorous physical activity—were associated with slower rates of visual field loss in patients being treated for glaucoma.34 A meta-analysis revealed that exercise in sedentary people had a greater effect on lowering IOP than in those who were already active.35

 1. Limit coffee to one cup and supplement with hot tea, which has been shown to have beneficial properties.

-3. Consume more fruits and vegetables rich in Vitamin A, C and carotenoids (i.e., oranges, peaches, carrots).
+3. Consume more fruits and vegetables rich in vitamins A, C, and carotenoids (i.e., oranges, peaches, carrots).

 4. Avoid excessive amounts of water in short periods of time.